kuanyi-ng/rv32i-processor/doc/instruction_execution_table.md

     </tbody>
 </table>

-## Extra?
+## Extra Instruction
-> NOTE: Probably don't have to implement these instructions for a basic processor.
+> NOTE: These instructions are not required for a basic processor (running MiBench).

 <table>
     <thead>